(3) Wallet Setup

-If you do not have an existing wallet, you can generate it within your BTCPay Server.
+If you do not have an existing wallet, you can generate a new one within your BTCPay Server.
 If are using a third-party host, this option needs to be explicitly enabled by the server admin.
 Generating a new wallet in an environment you are not sure is trustworthy, is discouraged.

-Anyone with access to your recovery seed can also access and steal all your funds.
+Anyone with access to your recovery seed can also access and steal all your funds (current AND future funds!), since a private key is derived from a recovery seed.
 Securely back up your seed by writing it down and keep it in a safe place.
 Do not photograph it or store it in a digital format.
-Do not rely on your server for storing your private keys, even if you're using a hot wallet.
+Do not rely solely on your server for storing your recovery seed, even if you're using a hot wallet.

 There are many options on how set up a wallet with your BTCPay Server.
 It's up to you to decide what works best for your use-case.
 Once you configure a wallet, you're all set.
 The next step, is to start exploring the features.